noemichis/beatrix-ch-portfoliowebsite/README.md

 ![Navigation bar for mobile](assets/readme/nav-mobile.jpg)

 ### Hero section
-The Hero section is the landing page of the website containing one of the Beatrix's illustration, her name and a link that leads to the Gallery page.
+The Hero section is the landing page of the website containing one of the illustrations of Beatrix, her name and a link that leads to the Gallery page.

 ![Hero section](assets/readme/hero.jpg)